Adeola Fayehun: Career

 In 2009, after graduate school, Fayehun worked at CUNY TV as a TV news producer.
 During this time she wrote and produced a feature on Sahara Reporters's Omoyele Sowore, who she later went on to work with in a behind-the-scenes capacity at Sahara Reporters.

-In 2010, Fayehun became a U.S. correspondent for the Nigerian newspaper, The Nation, often working freelance.
+In 2010, Fayehun became a U.S. correspondent for the Nigerian newspaper, The Nation.

-In 2010, Fayehun founded the online resource, African Spotlight, where she publishes content about Africa.
+In 2010, Fayehun founded African Spotlight, where she published content about Africa.

 In April 2011, Fayehun began the news satire program, Keeping It Real with Adeola! on SaharaTV.
-The show was 30 minutes long and features Fayehun reporting, often in character, on various African news events.
+The show was 30 minutes long and featured Fayehun reporting, often in character, on various African news events.
 The focus of the show was on reporting political issues pertinent to Africa and of interest to the African diaspora community.
-For the first 150+ episodes created over a period of three years, Fayehun was the producer, writer, and editor of the show.
+For the first 150-plus episodes created over a period of three years, Fayehun was the producer, writer, and editor of the show.

 In November 2017, Fayehun left SaharaTV to work as an independent creator, publishing new content on her YouTube channel about African politics in a continuation of her weekly satire show Keeping It Real with Adeola!.

 Often compared to comedian Jon Stewart, Fayehun uses satire and comedy to explain news events in self-produced videos.
 Fayehun also works as a foreign correspondent for The Nation, a Nigerian national daily newspaper based in Lagos, Nigeria.